silvernine209/linkedin_endorser/README.md

-# Automatic LinkedIn SKills Endorser
+# Automatic LinkedIn Skills Endorser
 I built this notebook so that you don't have to spend your precious time to endorse people's skills.

 ## Project Intro/Objective